Node-Study-Guide/openjs-nodejs-application-developer-study-guide/child-processes/index.md

 ## A Simple `exec`

-In this example, we will call the `ls` command to listwith the optional param `-l` to show a long list of details.
+The `exec` method allows us to spawns a shell to execute another process, such as an executable script or another Node script.
+In this example, we will call the `ls` command to list files in the current directoy, with the optional param `-l` to show a long list of details.

 <div class="repl-code">